filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 ## Abstract

-This FIP proposes the integration of upgradable actors into the Filecoin network through the introduction of a new `upgrade_actor` syscall and an optional `upgrade` WebAssembly (WASM) entrypoint.
+This FIP proposes the integration of upgradable actors into the Filecoin network through the introduction of a new `upgrade_actor` syscall and an optional `upgrade` WebAssembly (Wasm) entrypoint.

 Upgradable actors provide a framework for seamlessly replacing deployed actor code, significantly enhancing the user experience when updating deployed actor code.

 ## Change Motivation

-Currently, the code associated with all actors on the Filecoin Network are immutable once deployed.
+Currently, the code associated with all actors on the Filecoin Network is immutable once deployed.
 To modify the actor code, such as fixing a security bug, the following steps are required:
 1. Deploy a new actor with the corrected code.
 2. Migrate all state from the previous actor to the new one.
 3. Update all other actors interacting with the old actor to use the new actor.

 By adding support for upgradable actors, deployed actors can easily upgrade their code and no longer need to go through the series of steps mentioned above.

 This FIP is also motivated by the `f4` extensible address class which was introduced in [FIP-0048] and required special "placeholder" actors to support interactions with addresses that do not yet exist on-chain.
-With upgradable actors we can simplify this address class and remove these placeholder actors completely and instead deploy real actors and upgrade their code on first send.
+With upgradable actors we can simplify this address class and remove these placeholder actors completely.
+We will be able to deploy real actors and upgrade their code on first send.

 Furthermore, this FIP paves the way for moving more network upgrade logic on-chain in the future, enabling a more seamless process for implementing critical updates and ensuring the continuous improvement of the Filecoin Network.